amirweiss15/academic-kickstart/content/project/ExtendedSeDJoCo/index.md

 +++
 # Project title.
-title = "ML-Based MMSE Source Separation"
+title = "“Extended SeDJoCo"

 # Date this page was created.
 date = 2020-09-25T00:00:00

 # Project summary to display on homepage.
-summary = "Matlab package for ML-based MMSE separation and estimation of stationary Gaussian sources from noisy mixtures"
+summary = "Matlab package for the Extended “Sequentially Drilled” Joint Congruence Transformation"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`